- The traveler will incur and report actual travel expenses in a responsible and ethical manner.

 Entertaining While Traveling

 - For a breakdown of per-person entertainment meal reimbursement limits, check out the Entertain While on Travel Status page.
-Must comply with the UC Entertainment Policy (BFB-79).
+Must comply with the UC Entertainment Policy (BFB-79 (link is external)).

 - Be prepared to provide the business purpose of the event and the names and affiliations of guests.